-Many Windows 10 users reported that KB3201845 caused loss of Internet connection.
+Many Windows 10 users reported that KB3201845 caused a loss of Internet connection.
 This problem is causing a lot of discomfort and trouble, especially for online gamers who get disconnected while trying to climb up the ladder.
 To help users and the gaming community, we will offer you a tutorial on how to fix Internet connection issues.

 There are three common reasons why Internet disconnects:

 - If it is not renewed, this might generate Internet connection loss errors.
 Getting a valid IP configuration may fix this problem.

 - Internet may disconnect due to Winsock API registry key corruption issues or simply because this key disappeared.

 - This network device driver manages the communication of the computer with other network computers or operating systems, so corruption or incompatibility issues make it impossible to keep the Internet connection up.

-How to fix loss of Internet connection
+How do I fix the loss of Internet connection

-Solution 1 — Renew your IP
+2. Renew your IP

 Open Command Prompt using Win + R and type cmd.exe or go to Windows search and type cmd or use Win + X and launch Command Prompt as Admin.

 Once you open Command Prompt as administrator, type the command ipconfig/renew.
 You have to repeat this step two times in order for it to work.

-Solution 2 — Reset Winsock API
+3. Reset Winsock API

 Fixing the Winsock API takes only a couple of minutes.
 Launch Command Prompt as Admin and enter the following commands:

-- netsh winsock reset catalog
+netsh winsock reset catalog

-- netsh int ipv4 reset reset.log
+netsh int ipv4 reset reset.log

 After inserting these two commands, you need to restart your computer for the commands to take effect.
 Sometimes this can prove to be a temporary fix as many users had to reset Winsock API every time they started their PCs.